"Razzamatootie!" -- Dannie Richmond, "Eat that Chicken"

 no one will know Sophia, neither

-Novalis’s squeeze nor Loren in this cosmos
+Novalis’s squeeze, Loren in this cosmos

 of incarnated eros formations

-and who she meant
+much less the original and Who she meant

-tho Aphrodite will endure and I
+tho Aphrodite will endure

-will roll in and break on Folly Beach arrived
+will roll in and break on Folly Beach

-from lord knows where
+arrived from lord knows where, a restless pattern

-medium till the crash when world ends
+till curl and crash when world ends

 and long-ago words